 About The Bezos Day One Fund

-The Day 1 Families Fund issues annual leadership awards to organizations and civic groups doing compassionate, needle-moving work to provide shelter and hunger support to address the immediate needs of young families.
+The Day 1 Families Fund issues annual leadership awards to organizations and civic groups doing compassionate, needle-moving work to help families experiencing homelessness—including those who are unsheltered or staying in shelters—regain safe, stable housing and achieve well-being.
 The vision statement comes from the inspiring Mary’s Place in Seattle: no child sleeps outside.

 The Day 1 Academies Fund is building a network of high-quality, full-scholarship Montessori-inspired preschools in underserved communities.
 We will have the opportunity to learn, invent, and improve.
 And we’ll use the same set of principles that have driven Amazon.
 Most important among those will be genuine, intense customer obsession.
 The customer set this team of missionaries will serve is simple: children in underserved communities across the country.